 Negros Oriental hospital chief shot dead

-Dr Adelex Amor, a resident of Dumaguete City, just disembarked from his vehicle when he was attacked by 3 unidentified suspects, said Senior Superintendent Raul Tacaca, director of Negros Oriental Police Provincial Office.
+Dr Avelex Amor, a resident of Dumaguete City, just disembarked from his vehicle when he was attacked by 3 unidentified suspects, said Senior Superintendent Raul Tacaca, director of Negros Oriental Police Provincial Office.

 According to the victim’s companion, Rosly Tobias Aldojesa, one of the assailants approached the victim and shot him several times, Tacaca said.